Rural society in China: Regulations and favors

 Increased commercial activity produced a high degree of normative ambiguity, especially in areas like central Guangdong and Jiangsu provinces, where rural economic growth was fastest.
 Neither the proper role of local officials nor the rights and obligations of new entrepreneurs or traders were clear.
 The line between the normal use of personal contacts and hospitality and extraordinary and criminal favoritism and corruption was ambiguous.
 There were hints of the development of a system of patron-client ties, in which administrative cadres granted favors to ordinary farmers in return for support, esteem, and an occasional gift.
 The increased number of corruption cases reported in the Chinese press and the widespread assumption that the decollectivization and rural economic reforms had led to growing corruption probably reflected both the increased opportunities for deals and favors of all sorts and the ambiguous nature of many of the transactions and relationships.
-The party's repeated calls for improved "socialist spiritual civilization" and the attempts of the central authorities both to create a system of civil law and to foster respect for it can be interpreted as responses to the problem.
+The party's repeated calls for improved socialist spiritual civilization and the attempts of the central authorities both to create a system of civil law and to foster respect for it can be interpreted as responses to the problem.
 On the local level, where cadres and entrepreneurs were engaged in constant negotiation on the rules of their game, the problem was presumably being addressed in a more straightforward fashion.

+Hu Jintao sought to reduce urban-rural inequalities through the campaign to build a "New Socialist Countryside".